 |

-In 2023, the average rate of the local taxes in the district’s municipalities again remained relatively low.
-The average retail trade tax rate in the district is almost half the national average – 6.84 BGN/sq. m, against 13.04 BGN/sq. m nationally.
-Also lower are the rates for the motor vehicle tax, the tax on non-gratuitous acquisition of property and taxi transportation.
-Of the monitored tax rates, in 2023 only the average one on non-residential immovable property of legal entities remained higher than its average counterpart in the country.
+In 2024, the average rate of the local taxes in the district’s municipalities again remained relatively low.
+The average retail trade tax rate in the district was almost half the national average – 6.84 BGN/sq. m, against 13.09 BGN/sq. m nationally.
+Also lower are the rates for the motor vehicle tax and for non-gratuitous acquisition of property.
+Of the monitored tax rates, in 2024 only the average one on non-residential immovable property of legal entities remained higher than the national average.
 Within the district, the highest local taxes are levied by Kozloduy municipality, and the lowest ones – by Mizia municipality.

 Immovable property tax for legal entities (2024) |